NilPointer-Software/bdfd-wiki/src/bdscript/banID.md

 # $banID
 Bans a user using their ID.

+> **Warning:** Your bot must have the 'ban' permission.
+The bot cannot ban the server owner or users with higher roles than it. 'ban' is an elevated permission, so 2FA may be required for the bot owner [(click here for more info)](src/resources/2FA.md).

 ## Usages
-There are three usages of the `$banID` function.
+There are three usages of this function.

 ### Usage #1
 ```
 $banID
 ```
-Gets the user to ban from the author's message.
+Gets the user's ID to ban from the author's message.
 No reason will be provided in audit logs for the ban.

 ### Usage #2
 ```